Need help choosing,

 Manufacturer: | Víkend |

-Price excluding VAT: | 335,20 Kč (13,97 €) |
+Price excluding VAT: | 335,20 CZK (13,97 €) |

-Barbara Rylko-Bauer tells the story of her mother Jadwig Helena Lenartowicz, a Polish doctor, arrested in January 1944 by the Gestapo.
-As a political prisoner, she worked until the end of the war as a doctor in several concentration camps, including Ravensbrück, Gross-Rosen and Nezalz.
-She had a minimum of medical needs and medicines to treat patients, but she managed to prevent the outbreak of the abdominal typhoid epidemic.
+Barbara Rylko-Bauer tells the story of her mother Jadwiga Helena Lenartowicz, a Polish doctor, arrested in January 1944 by the Gestapo.
+As a political prisoner, she worked as a doctor in several concentration camps, including Ravensbrück, Gross-Rosen and Neusalz, until the end of the war.
+She had a minimum of medical supplies and medicines to treat the sick, yet she managed, among other things, to prevent the outbreak of a typhoid epidemic.
 The number of women she saved can hardly be estimated.